aschiffer186/Maxwell/docs/installation.rst

 Building Documents
 ------------------
-The documents can be built using CMake.
+The documents can be built using CMake from the top level Maxwell folder.
 The documentation requuires Doxygen and Sphinx to be built.
 Doxygen can be installed using your OS's package manager.
 Sphinx and other requirements can be installed using pip.